EthanWang5512/CS732-wany583/README.md

 • Add, delete, edit and view products in the database

-• Enable to upload the product image url
+• Enable to upload the product image url to save product

  • Automatic paging, which can control the number of entries displayed on each page